linode/docs/docs/applications/configuration-management/deploy-in-code-with-pulumi/index.md

 exports.instanceLabel = instance.label;
 {{< /file >}}

-The file requires two JavaScript packages unique to Pulumi: Pulumi's SDK, and Pulumi's Linode integration.
+The file requires two JavaScript modules unique to Pulumi: Pulumi's SDK, and Pulumi's Linode integration.
 [Pulumi's API Reference Documentation](https://pulumi.io/reference/pkg/nodejs/pulumi/linode/) serves as a reference for the JavaScript you'll see here.
 It also includes a library of several additional options that enable you to create configurations more specific to your use case.

 In this case, your file is only creating a single Nanode instance in the Newark data center running Ubuntu 18.04.